COGS18/COGS18.github.io/_sources/assets/intro/syllabus.md

 - All materials will be provided via the [course website](https://cogs18.github.io) and [datahub](https://datahub.ucsd.edu)
   - Software (optional): Python >=3.6 (Anaconda distribution); Jupyter Notebooks (this will be available on datahub)
-  - iclickers will *NOT* be used this quarter
+  - iclickers will be used but not reequired this quarter
   - No required textbook; optional textbook: [https://shanellis.github.io/pythonbook](https://shanellis.github.io/pythonbook) (currently under development; feedback welcome)

 Detailed instruction for software installations/access will be listed on the course website and provided across week 1 coding labs.
 All of the software is freely-available for download.